mgroov/guessing-game/README.md

 ## Fork the repository
 1. Click the fork button on the main page of the repo
+  - but before that click the star button and the watch button ;)

 ## Clone your version of it
 1. go to the main page of your forked version